 - What are students’ responsibilities if class is canceled?
 How will you establish those expectations at the start of the semester?

-- How will you communicate with your students if you’re not able to meet with them?
+- How will you communicate with your students if you’re not able to attend class?

 - Will you need to share content with your students?
 If so, what will you need to provide?